neugram/www/blog/2017-10-29-neugram-briefly.md

 explicit error handling can admit the process is tedious: when writing "all or nothing" scripts.
-That is, programs that either follow the narrow success path completley, or if they step off the path even slightly exit immediately in error.
+That is, programs that either follow the narrow success path completely, or if they step off the path even slightly, exit immediately in error.
 Small Python scripts follow this process by default, and bash script authors often do by placing `set -e` at the top of their scripts.